 Why St Mary's?

-The Geography PGCE programme covers all aspects of geography teaching with an emphasis on developing an enquiry approach to learning using fieldwork and ICT to support practical activities and strategies for use in the contemporary classroom.
+The Geography PGCE programme covers all aspects of geography teaching with an emphasis on developing an enquiry approach to learning using fieldwork and GIS (Geographical Information Systems) to support practical activities and strategies for use in the contemporary classroom.
 Trainees will be encouraged to use a range of techniques and approaches creatively to teach a wide variety of geographical topics.

 Key features include an emphasis on assessment for learning as a tool for development, and on effective planning for the whole ability range to facilitate progress.
 The experienced geography tutor works in close partnership with trainees, the PGCE secondary team and the placement schools.